Linux User & Group Management Tutorial: Part 1: Basic Concepts

 But basically the reason behind doing this is that only the Linux kernel can decrypt this hash into an actual password.
 Thus the policy of just showing the hashed value can ensure that even the sysadmins cannot view the passwords of regular users!

 As with /etc/passwd file, you will find that most of the entries are in fact service users apart from the root and very few human users.
-They can be identified using their value for the hash, where usually there is a “*” instead.
+The service users can be identified using their value for the hash, where usually there is a “*” instead.

 The screenshot below shows the various parts of a given entry.

 These fields are again separated using the “:” character.
 The fields included are listed below.

 - the password validity starting day (day 1 being the installation the epoch) and

 - the valid till day (9999 days is the default)

 - warning time (7 days before the expiry the user will receive a warning).